Independent tests confirm 30x performance boost for secure remote access

 Cloudbrink connectivity service outperforms SSE and ZTNA market leaders.
 Lab tests verify customer trials

-SUNNYVALE, CALIFORNIA, UNITED STATES, January 31, 2024 /EINPresswire.com/ -- Cloudbrink has produced independent test results to support claims that its hybrid access as a service (HAaaS) solution outperforms the VPN and ZTNA industry leaders.
+SUNNYVALE, Calif., Jan.
+31, 2024 (GLOBE NEWSWIRE) -- Cloudbrink has produced independent test results to support claims that its award winning hybrid access as a service (HAaaS) solution outperforms the VPN and ZTNA industry leaders.

 Tests by network lab Broadband Testing concluded that the Cloudbrink service improved the performance of applications over unreliable internet connections by 30x or more even when fully secured.